ginstrom/paladin-novel/manuscript/chapter-14.md

 "To a place of answers," Silviana replied.
 "Or perhaps, to a place where the right questions become clear."

 They emerged into a circular clearing dominated by a single massive oak tree, its trunk so wide that a dozen people holding hands couldn't have encircled it.
+The bark was deeply furrowed, each groove and ridge telling the story of countless seasons.
+The scent of rich earth and growing things filled the air, while overhead, the canopy rustled with a sound like distant voices sharing ancient secrets.
 The tree's branches spread overhead like a living cathedral, and at its base, carved into the bark itself, was a symbol Gond recognized—the intertwined circles of Alanyi, goddess of mercy and redemption.

 "This tree was here when my people first came to these lands," Silviana said, settling cross-legged at its base.
 "It was ancient then, and that was over a thousand years ago.
 The symbol was carved by the first paladin of Alanyi to walk these paths."

 Gond approached the tree slowly, his fingers tracing the worn grooves of the carving.
+The bark felt warm beneath his touch, as if life pulsed just beneath the surface.
 "How many paladins have there been?"

 "Fewer than you might think.
 More than the world remembers."
 Silviana's voice carried the weight of centuries.
 "Each one faced the same crisis you face now—the moment when divine power proves insufficient to prevent all suffering, when the burden of choice becomes too heavy to bear."